parsh96/docker-ci-cd/README.md

   *  You have a Docker Trusted Registry (DTR) setup for the UCP cluster.
   *  You have HRM enabled in the UCP cluster with neccessary setup of application load-balancer and DNS configuration.

-In case you have challenges setting up Docker Enterprise Edition, UCP, DTR or HRM, you can contact Ashnik team to get a quick-start package for getting started on Docker Enterprise Edition.

 # Swarm Routing Mesh
 Before starting let's take a while to understand the basics of networking in a Docker Swarm Cluster.
 Before we get into HRM, let's take a look at Swarm Routing Mesh which uses an ingress network to expose a container port on all the members of the swarm cluster.
 A schematic diagram of Swarm Routing Mesh is depicted in the below diagram
 </br>